pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-ingress/deploy-ingress.md

 In this lab, you will:

-* Install Ingress Controller to the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+* Install Ingress Controller on Kubernetes Cluster.
-* Update the Ingress Routes to Access the Application and Admin Console
+* Update the Ingress Routes.

 ### Prerequisites